-As part of its mission "to reestablish and expand Detroit's theatre community," Magenta Giraffe Theatre Company has chosen plays by Michigan natives and current Michigan residents to stage as part of a festival to take place March 21, 22, and 23, 2014, at the Abreact Performance Space (1301 W. Lafayette, #1301, Detroit, MI 48226).
+As part of its mission "to reestablish and expand Detroit's theatre community," Magenta Giraffe Theatre Company has chosen plays by Michigan natives and current Michigan residents to stage as part of a festival to take place this weekend, March 21, 22, and 23, 2014, at the Abreact Performance Space (1301 W. Lafayette, #1301, Detroit, MI 48226).

 Attendees will see a reading of each play and are encouraged to participate in a workshop-style discussion afterward.
 Several plays that have been read in past staged reading festivals have gone on to be produced in the region, and this event gives audience members an opportunity to become a part of the process of developing plays for eventual production.
 Admission is by donation only.

 Followers of past staged reading festivals will see some familiar names as well as new ones!
 The schedule for the weekend is as follows:

 By Kirsten Knisely